Tasks¶

 company_name |

 Standalone tasks: Leave related_object_type, related_object_id, and related_object_name empty.
-You can set classification fields (source_name, category_name, stream_name, company_name) for standalone tasks.
+You can set classification fields (source_name, category_name, stream_name, company_name) for standalone and project tasks.
+For project tasks, omitted classification fields default from the parent project.

-Tip: For new linked task imports, use related_object_name instead of related_object_id—it's much easier to work with.
+Tip: For new linked task imports, use related_object_name instead of related_object_id -- it is much easier to work with.
 The system resolves the name to the correct ID based on related_object_type.
-For round-trip imports (export → edit → re-import), both fields are included so matching works correctly.
+For round-trip imports (export, edit, re-import), both fields are included so matching works correctly.

 Status and dates: